ml6team/fondant-usecase-RAG/README.md

 ## 🍫 Building a RAG indexing pipeline with Fondant

-This repository demonstrates a Fondant data pipeline that ingest text data into a vector database.
+This repository demonstrates a Fondant data pipeline that ingests text data into a vector database.
 The pipeline uses four reusable Fondant components.
 Additionally, we provide a Docker Compose setup for Weaviate, enabling local testing and development.